International Chinese Language Teachers (Confucius Institute) Scholarships

-The Confucius Institute Scholarship programme provides financial aid for students, scholars and Chinese language teachers to study in a Chinese university for a limited period.
+The International Chinese Language Teachers (Confucius Institute) Scholarship programme, formerly known as Confucius Institute Scholarship, provides financial aid for students, scholars and Chinese language teachers to study in a Chinese university for a limited period.

-Please note that the application procedure for 2019 has changed.
+Please note that the application procedure from 2020 onwards has changed.
 Please read the 'application procedure' very carefully.

 About the Scholarship programme